kdheepak/panvimdoc/doc/panvimdoc.md

 <!-- panvimdoc-ignore-end -->
 ```

+The convenient feature of using `panvimdoc-ignore-{start/end}` blocks is that it is not rendered in HTML, keeping your README rendered on GitHub more readable.
+If you want to see examples of this, see the raw markdown version of this file.

 You must leave new line spaces before and after a comment tag.
 For example, **do not** do this:

 ```